PouriaSeyfi/press/README.md

-### Lesson 5
+### Lesson 6
-split header and body from markdown file with testing
+separate title and description from header with testing